Information theory for dimensionality reduction in dynamical systems: Comparison of various dimensionality reduction methods

-\textbf{Diffusion Maps} refer to a technique which attempts to approximate the Perron-Frobenius operator, or rather the integral kernel $p(x_{t+\Delta t}|x_t)$ \cite{coifman2006_diffusionmaps,coifman2008}.
+Diffusion maps are a technique which attempts to approximate the Perron-Frobenius operator, or rather the integral kernel $p(x_{t+\Delta t}|x_t)$ \cite{coifman2006_diffusionmaps,coifman2008}.
 Given this approximation, one computes eigenfunctions and uses them as a low-dimensional parameterization of the data (``diffusion coordinates'').

 This method takes data pairs $\{x^{(i)}_{t}, x^{(i)}_{t+\Delta t}\}_i$ and approximates the probability of observing these two points via a \textit{kernel} $p(x^{(i)}_{t}, x^{(j)}_{t+\Delta t})\approx k(x^{(i)}_{t}, x^{(j)}_{t+\Delta t})$, where one typically takes a Gaussian Ansatz